Wasps That Invade Texas Homes: What to Know

 The Five Wasp Species Every Texas Homeowner Should Recognize

-Texas hosts numerous wasp species, but five consistently cause problems for homeowners.
+Texas is home to numerous wasp species, but five consistently cause problems for homeowners.
 Proper identification is crucial because each species has different nesting habits, aggression levels, and seasonal patterns that affect treatment strategies.

 Paper Wasps (Polistes species)